apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Increasing Clouds with Light Snow this Evening**
+**Xbox Business Update Confirms Four Exclusives Going Multi-Platform, Reveals Diablo 4 Game Pass Date**

-You can read more about it [here](https://www.wtnh.com/weather/dry-today-with-light-snow-this-evening/).
+You can read more about it [here](https://www.ign.com/articles/xbox-vision-of-the-future).

 ## Requirements
 - Python 3.8